-In 2017 our lifestyles are travelling at a fast pace of ‘constant’.
-We are working longer hours, accessible 24 hours a day from our phones or laptops, active social lives, exercise regimes, managing healthy eating, family duties and responsibilities … it is know wonder that fatigue and stress are forever knocking on our doorsteps!
+Our daily lifestyles are travelling at a fast pace of ‘constant’.
+We are working longer hours, accessible 24 hours a day from our phones or laptops, active social lives, exercise regimes, managing healthy eating, family duties and responsibilities … it is no wonder that fatigue and stress are forever knocking on our doorsteps!

 The good news is that following a simple morning routine can dramatically reduce your stress and fatigue.

 If you are recovering from any stage of fatigue or feeling burnout, one of the best things you can do for yourself is to invest in a morning routine.
 The first crucial waking moments and hours really do set the tone for your entire day.